klm122/DL-NLU/README.md

-# Repository for the tutorial: "Deep Learning pour Natural Language Understanding" organized at ENSAO on the 25/02/2024
+# Repository for tutorial titled "Deep Learning for Natural Language Understanding" organized at ENSAO on February 25th, 2024.